EricLuec/Modul_319/Learnjournal.md

 On this week I started with 3A and also finished it at home.
 And also did the last Test E2.

 ## Week nine
-This week I started and finished D3.
+This week I started and finished D3 and started with I3.

 ## Week ten
 Today I continued with I3 and I showed my code, which I did wrong so I spend the rest of the lessons trying to correct my code after the EVA-Prinzip.